homenc/HElib/README.md

 HElib
 =====
-***August 2019:*** Improved noise managemebt in HElib.
-Better and more robust bootstrapping algorith.
+***August 2019:*** Improved noise management in HElib.
+Better and more robust bootstrapping algorithm.

 ***July 2019:*** Added new bootstrapping and PGFFT tests.